webites/webites-product-catalog/readme.txt

 == Frequently Asked Questions ==

-= Where Plugin displays currencies =
+= Where Plugin displays products =

-The plugin displays currencies by posts and pages if you set this option in Plugin Options.
+The plugin displays products where you set them.
+On menu settings you can enable display of categories, tags or single products.

+= Can I modify plugin =

+Yes, but after update you will lost all changes.
+Better use hooks, native functions and CSS styles.
+If you want modify the Plugin to your needs you can contact with us on [weBites website](https://webites.pl "weBites website")!

 == Screenshots ==